pvanhoof/dir-examples/README.md

 ### autotools in the autotools-example

+Note that you pass current:revision:age directly with autotools

 To try this example out, go to the autotools-example directory and do

     $ cd autotools-example